-Many customers claim that it’s great for drip coffee and Aeropress as well, but I’ll let you be the judge.
+Many customers claim it’s great for drip coffee and Aeropress, but I’ll let you be the judge.

-When I asked my Sensory Skills trainer for a recommendation, he didn’t doubt to suggest Onyx.
-After trying any of their blends or single origins, you’ll know why!
+When I asked my Sensory Skills trainer for a recommendation, he didn’t hesitate to recommend Onyx.
+You’ll know why after trying any of their blends or single origins!

 Stumptown is another roaster you have to try.
-They are huge in comparison to how they started, but they keep their micro-roaster mindset.
+They are huge compared to how they started, but they keep their micro-roaster mindset.

 Hair Bender is a great blend to brew with the French press because it’s aromatic and flavorful while having a familiar aroma.

-If you get tired of chocolate-ish and fruity notes, this blend from Counter Culture is impressive.
-It has caramel and nutty notes, a profile I like to have with French press, Aeropress, and my V60 too.
+This blend from Counter Culture is impressive if you get tired of chocolate-ish and fruity notes.
+It has caramel and nutty notes, a profile I like to have with French press, Aeropress, and my V60.

-Counter Culture is an excellent roaster, with solid work to assure quality and a very sensible approach to coffee education.
+Counter Culture is an excellent roaster with solid work to assure quality and a sensible approach to coffee education.

 It’s very aromatic, and Illy’s quality is worth the try.

-If you’re more into a cup of coffee with character and a nice dark color, then this Valhalla Java might be great for you.
+This Valhalla Java might be great for you if you’re more into a cup of coffee with character and a nice dark color.

 What is the Best Roast Level for French Press?

-Getting the best roast depends more on your personal preference than the brewing device.
+The best roast depends more on your preference than the brewing device.

-You might prefer dark roasts if you enjoy a full-bodied coffee with a thick mouthfeel and an intense aroma that has more bitterness than acidity.
-In contrast, you will prefer a medium roast if you like zesty and fruity coffee.
+You might prefer dark roasts if you enjoy a full-bodied coffee with a thick mouthfeel and an intense aroma with more bitterness than acidity.
+In contrast, you prefer a medium roast for zesty and fruity coffee.

 Exotic single-origin coffee beans might display floral notes, something that’s impossible to find in dark roasts and more common in light roasts.
-That said, the French press goes better with medium and dark roasts because it tends to extract most of the aromas and flavors out of the coffee grounds.
+That said, the French press improves with medium and dark roasts because it tends to extract most of the aromas and flavors from the coffee grounds.
 It’s particularly true if you use a medium grind size, as I recommended above.

 What is the best grind size for French Press Coffee?

 Getting the best coffee grinder for the French press is the easiest way to get a cup of joe that suits your taste.
-There are many different types of grind sizes for coffee, and each displays different flavors and aromas.
+There are many different grind sizes for coffee, each with different flavors and aromas.